How to make Garlic Paste

 Ingredient notes/swaps

-- Oil or water for a smoother puree – I prefer oil since it is a natural preservative.
-Adding water while making the paste may cause water to spit when frying and reduces shelf life.
+• Oil or water for a smoother puree – As for ingredients besides garlic cloves, consider a bit of oilavocado oil, vegetable oil, or canola oil works great.
+It not only helps to create a smoother paste but it is also a natural preservative.
+Adding water while making the paste may cause water to spit when frying and it also reduces shelf life.

 Tools needed